Thursday, July 7, 2016

 1. Jesus could have been contrasting his play on words referencing Peter’s name, with himself, like this: ‘You are Peter, like a chip off the rock,’ then pointing to himself he continues, ‘On this rock I will build my church.’

 2. Jesus had just asked the apostles who they believed him to be.
 Peter answered, “You are the Christ, the Son of the Living God.”
-Jesus then praised Peter for allowing himself to be guided by his personal study of scripture and by holy spirit, then comparing that with what he’d seen with his own eyes to arrive at the correct conclusion, rather than simply following other people’s opinions.
-In that context, Jesus’ saying ‘On this rock’ could have been a reference to Peter’s faith; as if he were saying, ‘If enough of my followers have this kind of faith, I can build my church on that.’
+Jesus then praised Peter.
+Why?
+For coming to his own conclusions about who Jesus was; comparing what he’d seen with his own eyes with what the inspired scriptures had foretold about the Christ, rather than being swayed by other people’s opinions.
+In that context, Jesus’ saying ‘this rock’ could have been a reference to Peter’s faith; as if he were saying, ‘If enough of my followers have this kind of faith, I can build my church on that.’

 “If one is puzzled over the use of "building" with the word ekklêsia [church, or congregation] it will be helpful to turn to 1 Peter 2:5.
 Peter, the very one to whom Jesus is here speaking, writing to the Christians in the five Roman provinces in Asia (1Pe 1:1), says: ‘You are built a spiritual house.’
 It is difficult to resist the impression that Peter recalls the words of Jesus to him on this memorable occasion.”